AR1599/LearnProject/README.md

 Hello There!
-This is My Repository LearnProject during learn web develompment.
+This is My Repository LearnProject during learn web development.
 I hope this repository can help you to learn Web Development ;)